sdegutis/90s.dev/site/public/guides/views.md

 ## Built-in views

-These are designed to be composable and flexible enough to build any reasonable UI.
+These are designed to be composable and malleable enough to build any reasonable UI.

 If a complex view is common enough, it will become a built-in composite.